Iron Eyes Cody quickly became Hollywood's go-to actor for Native American roles, but America's noble "Indian" was of Sicilian descent.

 His early roles were usually credited as “Indian” or “Indian Chief” and it wasn’t until Iron Eyes played in 1948’s Paleface with Bob Hope and Jane Russell that he was finally given a name for his character, the one which would stick for rest of his film career: Chief Iron Eyes.

-Type-Cast The Virtuous Native American
+Typecast As The Virtuous Native American

 The movie star claimed in his autobiography that he was originally born Oscar Cody, sometimes called “Little Eagle,” on a farm in Oklahoma territory.
 His mother Frances was a “typical Cree Indian” who was “strict with us in the sense of observing customs and propriety.”